-The project will be based in the Wouter Hoogeveen seismic lab in the Shell Centre for Exploration Geoscience in the Institute of Petroleum Engineering (IPE) and will form part of the NERC Centre for Doctoral Training (CDT) in Oil and Gas thus, allowing the successful candidate to join and benefit from its prestigious, Geological Society accredited training program.
+The project will be based in the Wouter Hoogeveen seismic lab in the Shell Centre for Exploration Geoscience in the Institute of GeoEnergy Engineering (IGE) and will take advantage of the NERC Centre for Doctoral Training (CDT) in Oil and Gas thus, allowing the successful candidate to join and benefit from its prestigious, Geological Society accredited training program.

-The PhD project would suit a BSc Geology or MSc Petroleum Geology student and is well aligned with a career in academia or industry.
+The PhD project would suit a BSc/MSc Geology, MSc Petroleum Geology student or similar and is well aligned with a career in academia, government agency, research centre or industry.